A Man from Wyoming: Plot

-After the United States enters World War I in 1917, Wyoming native Jim Baker (Gary Cooper) and his fellow engineer Jersey (Regis Toomey) join the Army and are sent to France with the Engineer Corps.
-On the battlefield, Baker rescues Patricia Hunter (June Collyer), an American society girl who wanders onto the battlefield.
+After the United States enters World War I in 1917, Wyoming native Jim Baker and his fellow engineer Jersey join the Army and are sent to France with the Engineer Corps.
+On the battlefield, Baker rescues Patricia Hunter, an American society girl who wanders onto the battlefield.
 Having worked for the Ambulance Corps, Hunter went AWOL to escape the boredom of her job.
 After rescuing her from enemy fire, Baker reprimands her for her actions.
 Later at a rest camp, Baker and Hunter see much of each other, fall in love, and are secretly married.
 Sometime later, Jim is sent back to the front.
 When Hunter reads about Baker's death, she opens a family chateau to entertain servicemen and try to forget the man she loves.
 When Jim arrives at the chateau, having only been wounded, he sees her apparent gaiety and misunderstands her feelings.
 When he encourages her to return with him to Wyoming, she refuses, and he decides to return to the front.
 On Armistice Day, Baker finds her waiting for him in the town where they were married.